uxiew/uxiew/README.md

 ### Hi there 👋

-Programming for fun and life efficiency
+Programming for fun and productivity

 <!--
 **ChandlerVer5/chandlerver5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.